ZachJMoore/smart-kiln-standalone/README.md

 ### Software Setup

-After enabling SPI to be used on the raspberry pi, in the root directory, run in terminal the following to start the server:
+After enabling SPI to be used on the raspberry pi, in the smart-kiln-standalone project directory, run in terminal the following to start app:

 ```
     $ curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -